phonegap/phonegap-plugin-contentsync/README.md

 ## Emulator Testing

 The emulator tests use cordova-paramedic and the cordova-plugin-test-framework.
-To run them you will need cordova-paramedic installed.
+To run them you will need cordova-paramedic installed:

     npm install -g cordova-paramedic

+Some of the tests require a simple HTTP server to host .zip payloads:

+    ./tests/scripts/start-server.sh

+Run the tests:

-    // Then from the root of this repo
+    // From the root of this repo
     // test ios :
     cordova-paramedic --platform ios --plugin .

     // test android :
     cordova-paramedic --platform android --plugin .

+Once complete, the simple HTTP server can be stopped:

+    ./tests/scripts/stop-server.sh

 ## Contributing